marcin-kli/MP1/README.md

 - find location of the place and contact information

 ### Returning user goals:
-- user can learn more about instractor
+- user can learn more about instructor
 - user is able to find timetable
-- user can send a message to the instractor using a contact form
+- user can send a message to the instructor using a contact form

 ### Website owner business goals